oscartb/tech_challenge/README.md

 ```

 ### Second iteration objective
-After a few days, I revisited the challenge and I found things I'd like to improve.
+After a few days, I revisited the challenge, and I found things I'd like to improve.
 One thing I've learned is that before close a project like that you need a couple of days and look at it with a fresh perspective.

 **Main goals:**